USS Wahoo (SS-238): Fifth patrol, April – May 1943

 Three days later, Wahoo sighted two ships hugging the shoreline on a northerly course, 12 nmi off the Benten Saki coast, and dove.
 She launched two torpedoes at the leading ship, followed immediately by a spread of four at the escort.
 The first torpedo hit the leading ship, Tamon Maru #5, under the stack and broke her back; the second missed ahead.
 The escort successfully avoided all four torpedoes fired at her and then escaped.
 The Tamon Maru (5260 LT) sank, and Wahoo proceeded down the coast.

-The submarine submerged 1 nmi off Kobe Zaki and sighted a three-ship convoy consisting of two escort vessels and a large naval auxiliary.
-Wahoo fired a spread of three torpedoes; two exploded prematurely, the third failed to explode.
+The submarine submerged 1 nmi off Kobe Zaki and sighted a convoy consisting of two escort vessels and a large naval auxiliary.
+Wahoo fired a spread of three torpedoes; two exploded prematurely, and the third failed to explode.
 This ship got away, and Wahoo was forced down by the escorts.

 On the night of 9 May 1943, Wahoo proceeded up the coast with the intention of closing Kone Saki.
-Radar picked up two targets, soon identified as a large tanker and a freighter in column, evidently making the night run between ports without an escort.
-The submarine fired a spread of three torpedoes at the tanker and immediately thereafter a three torpedo spread at the freighter.
-Wahoo had two successful hits, and both ships went down; Takao Maru (3200 LT) and Jinmu Maru (1200 LT).
+Radar picked up two targets, soon identified as a large tanker and a freighter in column, evidently making the night run between ports without escort.
+The submarine fired a spread of three torpedoes at the tanker and immediately thereafter a three-torpedo spread at the freighter.
+Wahoo had two successful hits, and both ships went down - Takao Maru (3200 LT) and Jinmu Maru (1200 LT).